-The National Education Association opposes mandatory/involuntary human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS) testing of education employees or education employment applicants.
+The National Education Association believes that education employees or education employment applicants should not face mandatory/involuntary human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS) testing.
 The Association also affirms that the current ban on blood donations from individuals solely based on a history of same-gender sexual activity should be lifted.
-(1987, 2016)
+(1987, 2022)